MarioVillar/profiles-rankings-mallows/README.md

 | `votes`        | int       | Number of votes of the ranking in the profile                                                                                                         |

 If you use this dataset, please cite the Zenodo entry.

+# Acknowledgements

+This research has been funded by the Government of Spain through project MCINN-23-PID2022-139886NB-I00 and by grant Project PAPI-24-TESIS-14 of the University of Oviedo.